FortAwesome/wordpress-fontawesome/README.md

 If the `autoReplaceSvg` behavior is not what you want, you should not disable it if there's any chance that other themes, plugins or content creators may be relying on it.
-Instead, consider one of the alternatives below.
+Instead, consider one of the alternatives to `<i>` tags below.

+## Font Awesome might be configured for Web Font

-## The WordPress admin may configure Font Awesome to use Web Font technology
+The WordPress admin may have enabled Web Font technology instead of SVG.

 This is not necessarily a problem, as long as your Gutenberg code is only rendering icons `<i>` elements anyway, and you're not using any SVG-only features like